-Inquiry Immersion is a two week pause in the Foundational Science curriculum during Year 1 when students from the Schools of Medicine and Pharmacy join together for selectives, didactics, and practical workshops.
+Inquiry Immersion is a two week pause in the Foundational Science curriculum during Year 1 when students join together for selectives, didactics, and practical workshops.
 The goal of this mini deep dive is to help shift students conception of medicine from a series of facts to be learned, to a vision of medical practice as a consistent engagement with an ever-evolving and imperfect body of knowledge.

-In addition, School of Medicine students begin preparing to undertake their own Summer Explore or Deep Explore projects during Inquiry Immersion.
-Inquiry Inspiration sessions provide a broad context of exposure to antecedent learners projects (which can be found on labspot), and skill-building sessions are dedicated to mentor finding, grant application, and ethical conduct of research.
+In addition, School of Medicine students begin preparing to undertake their own Summer Explore during Inquiry Immersion.
+Inquiry Inspiration sessions provide a broad context of exposure to antecedent learners projects, and skill-building sessions are dedicated to mentor finding, grant application, and ethical conduct of research.
 Throughout Inquiry Immersion, medical students have the opportunity to meet with interested potential mentors and plan their own future scholarly work.

 - Students choose their Mini-Course from a “menu” of options using course summaries and titles – not schedules and speakers.